MicrosoftDocs/data-integration/data-integration/vnet/create-data-gateways.md

 ## Step 2: Associate the subnet to Microsoft Power Platform

-A user with an Azure [Network Contributor](/azure/role-based-access-control/built-in-roles#network-contributor) role for the VNet can delegate a subnet within the same VNet to Microsoft Power Platform.
+A user in a role with the Microsoft.Network/virtualNetworks/subnets/join/action permission on the VNet like the Azure [Network Contributor](/azure/role-based-access-control/built-in-roles#network-contributor) role can delegate the subnet within the same VNet to Microsoft Power Platform.
 Subnet delegation enables you to designate a specific subnet for an Azure PaaS service of your choice that needs to be injected into your virtual network.

 This subnet should have connectivity to the data service.